BaoPun/MarioKartLoungeScoreTracker/README.md

 In the event that you have made a mistake when submitting placements for a race (for example, T was supposed to be 5th and Y was supposed to be 6th, but you accidentally submitted Y as 5th place), then you can press on the "Reset Current Race" button to undo all submitted scores for the current race.
 This will also update the point delta display.
 <br><br>
 Once all 12 races have been submitted, the text box will no longer be interactable.
 You can choose to either quit the application or go back to the main menu.

+## Version Updates
+1. Added a feature to reset scores for a current race in the event that the user messes up.
+Make sure to reset the race prior to entering in the 12th player.
+2. Added some hotkey commands for navigating through the application more seamlessly.
+3. Entering in points for tags are now case insensitive.
+Entering in 'g' will now recognize team G.  For this functionality to work, also updated tag registrations such that tags starting with the same character will no longer work.